srenegado/paintings-data/README.md

 A `paintings` database should already be listed under Databases.

-After you're done, you can shut down the containers via
+The containers can bu shut down via
 ```
 docker compose down
 ```